About This Course

-Entry Requirements: The minimum requirement for applicants is a 2.2 Honours in a primary degree.
-See also Detailed Entry Requirements
+2.2 Honours in a primary degree.
+See Requirements for full details.

 This course is designed for graduates who have taken no, or a very limited amount of management or marketing in their undergraduate degree.
 If you wish to pursue a career in management or marketing, or to focus on a specific strategic innovation, enterprise or marketing capability, the course is suitable for you.
 People from a variety of academic backgrounds, including science, arts, engineering, law and social science attend this course.
 It is also suitable for those with professional or academic qualifications like medicine or accounting.
 This unique programme places great emphasis on the creative and innovation aspects of management and marketing which are essential for business careers and for the development of a knowledge-based economy.

 View downloadable brochure here CKL22 Downloadable Brochure (4,212kB)

 The MSc (Management and Marketing) is delivered using a combination of: